syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Types.md

 ## Logarithmic Axis

-The [LogarithmicAxis](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.LogarithmicAxis.html) uses a logarithmic scale, and it is very useful in visualising data when the given data range has a big difference.
+The [LogarithmicAxis](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.LogarithmicAxis.html) uses a logarithmic scale, and it is very useful in visualizing data when the given data range has a big difference.
 It can be used either on the x-axis or the chart's y-axis.

 {% tabs %}